gil-son/aws/english-us/Basic.md

 - Hire 24/7 team to monitor the infrastructure
 - How to deal with disasters? (easthquake, power shutdown, fire...)

 Can all this be externalized?
+Look at the next topic to learn about it.

 </details>